SAP-samples/teched2021-IIS160/exercises/ex2/README.md

 ## Exercise 2.5 Change Form Field Order and Display Type

 On the object page, in field group **Travel** we want to exchange the positioning of fields **Customer** and **Agency**.\
-For Field **Description**, in order to have long descriptions properly displayed in edit mode, we will switch the field's display type by using the SAP Fiori Tools Page Map.
+For Field **Description**, in order to have long descriptions properly displayed in edit mode, we will switch the field's display type by using the SAP Fiori tools Page Map.

 ![tools - SAP Business Application Studio - Google Chrome](images/TextArea.png "tools - SAP Business Application Studio - Google Chrome")